arrayoutofbounds/lendi/README.md

 ###  Future work

-One can never do enough to be become the best!
+One can never do enough to become the best!
 Ideally, over time I would like to add a feature that allows the user to select some of the albums.
 Furthermore, the app can be optimised further by testing all user interactions ( such as hover, scroll etc) and retreiving analytics on those actions!

 Thank you!